cubefs/cubefs/docs/source/user-guide/metanode.rst

 -------------

   * `listen`, `raftHeartbeatPort`, `raftReplicaPort` can't be modified after boot startup first time;
   * Above config would be stored under directory `raftDir` in `constcfg` file.
-If need modified forcely，you must delete this file manually;
+If need modified forcely,you must delete this file manually;
   * These configuration items associated with master's metanode infomation .
 If they have been modified, master would't be found old metanode;